charansnc/charansnc/readme.txt

                                      👋 Good to have you here!
               🌱 About myself

-✔️ I am  Charan , currently pursuing my bachelors from RIT vtu,bangalore  in Electronics  and Communication Engineering.
+✔️ I am  Charan , currently pursuing my bachelors from Ramaiah institute of technology   in Electronics  and Communication Engineering.

 ✔️ I am passionate about web  development and I also enjoy doing competitive programming.